 On the radio side, Marakovits covered the Yankees and Mets for 1050 ESPN, and contributed elsewhere to WFAN radio in New York.
 Preceding her work in New York, Marakovits served as the Phillies reporter for 950 ESPN Radio/97.5 the Fanatic in Philadelphia.
 While there she covered back-to-back World Series, contributed to ESPN and ESPNews, and appeared on MLB's first reality series, The Pen.

-In Dec.
-2013, Marakovits' alma mater, Allentown (Pa.)
+In December 2013, Marakovits' alma mater, Allentown (Pa.)
 Central Catholic High School, inducted her into its Rockne Wall of Fame, for her athletic exploits.
-A Northampton, Pennsylvania. native, Marakovits is a graduate of La Salle University in Philadelphia, where she played volleyball and graduated in 2005 with a degree in Communications.
+A Northampton, Pa. native, Marakovits is a graduate of La Salle University in Philadelphia, where she played volleyball and graduated in 2005 with a degree in Communications.